eldipa/book-of-gehn/posts/hashes/tabulation-hashing/2023-03-30-Tabulation-Hashing.md

 The comparison however is not taking into account that a linear hashing has less math properties than the tabulation hashing.

-For example the latter is 3-way independence which some applications requires and a linear hashing would not be applicable.
+For example the latter is 3-way independence that some applications require and a linear hashing would not be applicable.

 My `cython` [implementation](https://github.com/eldipa/tabulation-hashing)
 does not make any of vectorized memory access